Whether it’s in a shake or on your plate, it’s the nutrition food of the moment. But how much do you need? Here’s the low-down.

 “Ideally, aim to consume a sufficient amount of protein from food, as whole foods contain a variety of other nutrients.
-But if you food intake doesn’t meet your protein needs, a powder or a ready-made shake may be useful as a top-up,” says specialist registered dietician Nichola Whitehead.
+But if your food intake doesn’t meet your protein needs, a powder or a ready-made shake may be used as a top-up,” says specialist registered dietician Nichola Whitehead.

 “Some powders are more or less pure protein, while other powders and shakes contain carbs or other nutrients and may be more of a meal replacement, so look at how the whole package fits with your calorie intake.”

 “I mix 1/2 pint of milk with 1 heaped tablespoon skimmed milk powder and milkshake syrup (to taste) to make my own protein shake,” says sports nutritionist Cashin.

 When you’re hitting the gym regularly, your protein needs an increase.
 “When you exercise, you break down muscle and need protein to rebuild it, especially if you’re doing resistance training,” notes Cashin.
 How much you need depends on how often and hard you work out, the type of exercise you do, your size… It’s far from an exact science.
 “If you take the average woman who goes to the gym, whether she’s doing cardio or weights, I’d suggest 1-1.2g per kg body weight would be enough,” advises Cashin.